DSQ Software

+Promoter-led issues

+Dinesh Dalmia, Company's promoter and Managing director got entangled in a series of share market controversies in relation to various partisan share allotments and transfer of equity made by DSQ from the year 1998 through to 2001.

 Dalmia got arrested at Delhi, India in 2006 for various fraud charges.
-It is believed that Dalmia was in the United States from 2003 to 2006 trying to establish presence in the BPO market by setting up businesses using proxy names and deals.
+It was later established that Dalmia was in the United States from 2003 to 2006 trying to perpetuate fraud in computer equipment leasing market by setting up businesses using fake names and deals purportedly money laundering.
 He was constantly seen in the New Brunswick area of New Jersey driving luxury cars and often eating at Udipi Cafe.
 He has been indicted in 2006 by the FBI in the United States on multiple charges of fraud.
 However, in the year 2011 he has been released on bail in all cases in India.
 There are rumors that he has also entered into a settlement in the United States.

-DSQ Software is operationally dormant as per the trading information submitted for the year 2005.
-As per BSE data, the public holding in DSQ Software is over 70% and equity capital of over Rupees 300 million.
+Some social commentators see lack of corporate governance more as a part of a broader problem relating to India's family-owned corporate environment.
+DSQ is cited in the list of major corporate scams of India, along with Satyam Scandal.

-During Oct 2013, SEBI barred Dinesh Dalmia and DSQ Software for a period of 7 years.
+During Oct 2013, SEBI barred Dinesh Dalmia and DSQ Software for a further period of 7 years.
+In Jan 2019, SEBI further imposed a Rupee 1 crore fine for failing to comply with its directions passed.